open-eid/CDOC2/cdoc2-system-docs/README.md

 If the desired commit is the last one, the commit hash can be skipped:
 `git tag <tagname>` e.g., `git tag v2.0`

 Important!
 Tag names have to start with `v`, for example `v2.0`.
-They can be also longer and include an explanation after the number.
+They can be also longer and include additional data, e.g., `v2.0.0-rc.0`.

 Finally, push the local tag to remote: